mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 type ConvertPaymentCurrency = Payment -> Currency -> Payment
 ```

-where the first `Payment` is the input, the second parameter (`Currency`) is the currency to convert to, and the second `Payment`--the output--is the result after the conversion.
+where the first `Payment` is the input, the second parameter (`Currency`) is the currency to convert to, and the second `Payment` — the output--is the result after the conversion.

 ## Value Objects, Entities and Aggregates